bozzmob/nodejs-training/README.md

 > Calculator using POST

-//// To refactor

 Task Manager App-
-Task List
+> Task List
-Task Add
+> Task Add
-Task Toggle
+> Task Toggle

 Async-

-To learn about sync
+> To learn about sync and async ways of coding

 App Server-

-Modularized components from Day-1's Web server
+> Modularized components from Day-1's Web server.

+Chat App info-
+> To create a multi client chat application.
+The ultimate feature would be a message broadcasting app, something like a group chat.

+> To Run-
+> *http-server -p 7890*
+> *node app.js*

+Net App info-
+> Run app-
+> *node server.js test.txt*
+> Another console-
+> *telnet localhost:8080*
+>
+> Change the file.
+New values will reflect.
+Telnet is the client here.
+You can replace telnet with your own client.
+> now run client-
+> *node client.js*
+>
+> Change the file.
+New values will reflect.

+Net App Custom Parser info-
+> We send 19 chars first, then next 20 chars.
+> Here, we emit events using *events.EventEmitter.*
+>
+> *util.inherits(MessageParser, EventEmitter);*
+> *MessageParser - destination*
+> *EventEmitter - where to inherit from*
+>
+> Server-
+> *node server.js*
+>
+> Client-
+> *node client.js*
+>
+> Now change file.
+After 3 secs we'll see it in the client.

 ---
-Morgan - Log file.
----

-Chat App info-
-To Run-
+// To refactor

-http-server -p 7890
-node app.js
+Books-
+Nodebook
+Nodejs in Action

 use clusters for scalability
 nodejs.org/api/cluster.html